ACCENSĒOACCENSĒO

 3. Low-Code / No-Code: What Place in Enterprise IT Strategy?

-Where low-code excels
+Where low-code genuinely excels

-The risk of shadow IT 2.0
+Governance: avoiding shadow IT 2.0

 Low-CodeNo-CodeInnovationCitizen Development